lleaff/LynxChanFront/src/res/md/aboutSiteDescription.md

-{Potentially length description of your chan here}
+{Potentially lengthy description of your chan here}